-Please check out our Sports Card Grading Calculator for updated pricing information and advice as to whether you should grade your card.
+Please check out our Sports Card Grading Calculator for updated pricing information and advice on whether you should grade your card.

 If it’s not greater than zero, don’t bother.
-If it’s exactly zero, I probably wouldn’t bother either, but then it becomes more of a personal decision.
+If it’s precisely zero, I probably wouldn’t bother either, but then it becomes more of a personal decision.

-If you are grading just because you want it graded and don’t really care how much value it adds, then by all means go for it.
+If you are grading just because you want it graded and don’t care how much value it adds, then by all means, go for it.

 Find Out If YOUR Cards Are Worth Grading